Investigating the Center-to-Limb Effects in Helioseismic Data Using 3D Radiative Hydrodynamic Simulations: Introduction

-In this paper, we investigate the influence of the center-to-limb effect on oscillation power spectra in the presence of solar rotation in the quiet-Sun conditions.
+In this paper, we investigate the influence of the center-to-limb effect on oscillation power spectra in the presence of solar rotation and the Coriolis force under the quiet-Sun conditions.
 To perform the analysis, we run 3D radiative hydrodynamic simulations of the upper solar convection zone and the low atmosphere.
 Using the simulation results and a radiative transfer code, we synthesize the 6173~\AA~line observed by the Helioseismic and Magnetic Imager \citep[HMI;][]{Scherrer2012} on board the Solar Dynamics Observatory \citep{Pesnell2012} and calculate the HMI observables \citep{Couvidat2012}: the Doppler velocity and continuum intensity.
 These synthetic data are then used to calculate the oscillation power spectra.

-Previously, 3D realistic-type models were primarily used for testing time-distance helioseismology \citep[e.g.,][]{Georgobiani2007,Zhao2007}.
-Our analysis aims to investigate changes in the oscillation properties of the continuum intensity and Doppler velocity due to center-to-limb effects, focusing on the 3D power spectra used in the ring-diagram analysis.
+Previously, realistic 3D models were primarily used to test time-distance helioseismology \citep[e.g.,][]{Georgobiani2007,Zhao2007}.
+Our analysis investigates changes in the oscillation properties of the continuum intensity and Doppler velocity due to center-to-limb effects, focusing on the 3D power spectra used in the ring-diagram analysis.
 Using the identical simulation data to construct synthetic observables at various disk locations allows us to isolate and investigate the center-to-limb effect, which is not possible in observations.
-We first provide a brief description of the numerical model setup, spectral line synthesis, and Doppler velocity and intensity calculations, and discuss the center-to-limb properties revealed in the synthetic observables (Section~\ref{sec:model}).
+We first provide a brief description of the numerical model setup, spectral line synthesis, and Doppler velocity and intensity calculations, and discuss general center-to-limb properties revealed in the synthetic observables (Section~\ref{sec:model}).
 Section~\ref{sec:l-nu_diagrams} describes properties of the surface gravity ($f$) and pressure resonant ($p$) modes as well as pseudo-modes (interference peaks above the acoustic cutoff frequency) presented in the oscillation power spectra as a function os the angular degree of spherical harmonics and frequency ($\ell-\nu$ diagrams).
 Then, we discuss properties of the 3D power spectra (the ring diagrams) at different longitudes (Section~\ref{sec:rings}).
-In the final Section~\ref{sec:conclusion}, we summarize our results and discuss their possible applications.
+In the final Section~\ref{sec:conclusion}, we summarize our results and discuss their possible applications, as well as the impact of the foreshortening effect on the energy distribution in ring diagrams from observed Doppler velocities.